What Should I Consider Before Starting a Blog?

 Question: I've seen several blogs by other healthcare providers, and I'm thinking about starting my own.
 Is there anything I should consider before taking the plunge?

-by Dan Zimmerman in Social & Electronic Media on Thursday, September 8, 2016
+Posted in Students on Thursday, September 8, 2016

 Answer: Blogs have become an extremely popular forum for sharing information electronically and through social media.
 It's not surprising that an increasing number of doctors have taken to blogging – whether writing on their own blog sites or participating in the blogs of others.
 Some experience personal satisfaction in regular blogging while others find it a "chore."
 Here are a few things to consider before you start: